-It may seem quite complicated, but luckily you can just input the dates into the date calculator and bask in the luxury of having a computer work out the problem for you.
+It may seem quite complicated, but luckily you can just input the dates into the time and date calculator and bask in the luxury of having a computer work out the problem for you.

 Common applications - where you may find yourself counting the days between dates

 You may find the date calculator useful if you want to check:

 how many days are left until a deadline or exam.

 events duration, e.g., how long the school year is.

 how old you are in years, months, days, or seconds.